yt556677/ReFICR/README.md

 ### Response Generation
 `CUDA_VISIBLE_DEVICES=0 python inference_ReRICR.py --config config/Response_Gen/inspired_config.yaml`

-## Notes
+## Note
-you need to simply replace the modeling_mistral.py files in your transformers installation with modeling_mistral.py in order to use the bidirectional attention.
+you need to simply replace the modeling_mistral.py file in your transformers installation with modeling_mistral.py in order to use the bidirectional attention.
 More details can be found in [ContextualAI/gritlm](https://github.com/ContextualAI/gritlm).

 ## Acknowledgement
 [ContextualAI/gritlm](https://github.com/ContextualAI/gritlm) This repository is built upon gritlm!